d-blocks/d-blocks-core/README.md

    username = "your_user"
    password = "your_password"        # We keep password here for demo purposes - it is strongly recommended to define user password via environment variable

-   extraction.databases = [ "dev_admin" ]   # This is the root database - under this, we create the demo environment
+   extraction.databases = [ "dev_admin" ]   # This is the root database - under
+                                            # this, we create the demo environment
    git_branch = "master"
    writer.target_dir="./teradata-code"
    tagging_rules = [ "{{env}}%" ]

    [ environments.d-blocks-demo.tagging_variables ]
-   env = "dev"   # Code in Git is typically environment agnostic - it does not contain any specific environment values like database prefixes.
-Based on tagging_rules, we replace any database prefix "dev" with {{env}}.
+   env = "dev"   # Code in Git is typically environment agnostic - it does not contain
+                 # any specific environment values like database prefixes.
+Based on
+				 # tagging_rules, we replace any database prefix "dev" with {{env}}
+				 # and contrary once deploying agnostic code from Git to d-blocks-demo
+				 # environment we replace {{env}} by "dev" value.
    ```
 4. Follow the instructions in the configuration file and fill in the correct **host name, user name, and database password**.